-Local government bodies are required to publish a statement on internal control (SIC), in accordance with proper practice, with their annual accounts.
-Local probation boards are required to prepare a SIC in accordance with the requirements specified by HM Treasury in Government Accounting.
+Local government bodies are required to publish a statement on internal control (SIC) with their financial statements (or with their accounting statements in the case of small bodies).
+The disclosures in the SIC are supported and evidenced by the body's assurance framework.
+At local authorities the SIC is known as the Annual Governance Statement and is prepared in accordance with guidance issued by CIPFA.
+Police authorities also produce a SIC in accordance with relevant CIPFA guidance.
+Local probation boards and trusts are required to prepare a SIC in accordance with the requirements specified by HM Treasury in Managing Public Money.